chooper/charleshooper.net/source/_posts/2013-05-05-intro-to-operations-availability-monitoring-and-alerting.markdown

   Your inventory and SLA definition is a living document; remember to keep it up to date!

-3. Then I would set up whatever monitoring package we decided to use (self-hosted or third party) such as [nagios][2], [Zenoss][3], [Pingdom][4], or [CopperEgg][5] and configure my monitoring for those services.
+3. Then set up whatever monitoring package you or your engineers decided to use (self-hosted or third party) such as [nagios][2], [Zenoss][3], [Pingdom][4], or [CopperEgg][5] and have your monitoring configured for those services.
 If you're really good, you'll *check your configuration into its own source control repository*.
 If you go the self-hosted route, it may also be worth having your monitoring server monitored externally.
 Who's watching the watcher indeed.

   [2]: http://www.nagios.org/
   [3]: http://www.zenoss.com/
   [4]: http://www.pingdom.com/
   [5]: http://www.copperegg.com/

-4. I'd think about integrating my monitoring solution with a pager service such as [PagerDuty][6].
+4. Think about integrating your monitoring with a pager service such as [PagerDuty][6].
 Services like PagerDuty allow you to input your pager rotation and then define good rules for how to contact the on call engineer and when to escalate should the engineer be unavailable.

   [6]: http://www.pagerduty.com/

-5. With improved monitoring and alerting in place, certain companies may want to think about giving certain customers "911" access.
-At a previous company, we had a secret email address our big customers could hit which would *open a support ticket* and then *page the on call engineer* with the ticket number.
+5. With improved monitoring and alerting in place, you may want to think about giving certain customers "911" access.
+At a previous company I worked at, we had a secret email address our big customers could hit which would *open a support ticket* and then *page the on call engineer* with the ticket number.
 If you decide to go this route; however, you'll want to *train your customers* when it's appropriate to use this power and how to use it most effectively.

 6. Adjust alerts and fix problems as you get paged for them.
 Don't care that a particular API goes down during a known maintenance window?